Taiwanese Government and Structure

 Taiwanese Political Parties and Figures

-- DPP 民進黨 (Democratic Progressive Party，民主進步黨) – claim to be better on Democracy and have on-off been focused on promoting Taiwanese independence and nationhood since their illegal formation in the 1980s, focus on non-PRC international relations
+- DPP 民進黨 (Democratic Progressive Party，民主進步黨) – labelled the Green party on the spectrum of Taiwanese politics, claim to be better on Democracy and have on-off been focused on promoting Taiwanese independence and nationhood since their illegal formation in the 1980s, focus on non-PRC international relations

-- KMT 國民黨 (Kuomintang/Guomindang, Chinese Nationalist Party 中國國民黨) – claim to be better on economics in terms of cooperation with local and Chinese elites, promote cross-strait stability though positive and friendly relations with the PRC
+- KMT 國民黨 (Kuomintang/Guomindang, Chinese Nationalist Party 中國國民黨) – labelled the Blue party on the spectrum of Taiwanese politics, claim to be better on economics in terms of cooperation with local and Chinese elites, promote cross-strait stability though positive and friendly relations with the PRC

-- NPP 時代力量 (New Power Party) – formed in the aftermath of the 2014 Sunflower Movement, strongly associated with 黃國昌 Huang Guo Chang
+- NPP 時代力量 (New Power Party) – formed in the aftermath of the 2014 Sunflower Movement, leans Green, strongly associated with 黃國昌 Huang Guo Chang

 - TPP 台灣民眾黨 (Taiwan People’s Party) – completely dominated by 柯文哲 Ke Wen Zhe

-- PFP 親民黨 – dominated by 宋楚瑜 Song Chu Yu
+- PFP 親民黨 – leans Blue, dominated by 宋楚瑜 Song Chu Yu

 - TSU 台灣團結聯盟 (Taiwan Solidarity Union) – associated with 李登輝 Li Deng Hui, no 立法院 seats won since 2012

-- NP 新黨 (New Party) – 1C2S, closely associated with 外省人, no 立法院 seats won since 2004
+- NP 新黨 (New Party) – supports a one country, two systems style (1C2S) outcome for Taiwan, leans Blue, closely associated with 外省人, no 立法院 seats won since 2004

-- TSP 台灣基進 (Taiwan Statebuilding Party) – associated with 陳柏惟 Chen Bo Wei
+- TSP 台灣基進 (Taiwan Statebuilding Party) – leans Green, pro-independence, now associated with 陳柏惟 Chen Bo Wei